New York City has over 32,000 streets and avenues. Some of these streets, like Broadway, are known worldwide.

 In 1896, American author Stephen Crane wrote that Minetta Lane and its intersecting street, Minetta Street had recently been "two of the most enthusiastically murderous thoroughfares in the city."

-It’s hard to believe that when you stroll down a peaceful, quiet street!
+It’s hard to believe this when you stroll down this peaceful, quiet street!

 Doyers Street

-Yet another tiny street in NYC is the 200-foot-long Doyers Street in Chinatown, named for Hendrick Doyer, a Dutch immigrant who owned a brewery there in the 1800s.
+Yet another tiny street is the 200-foot-long Doyers Street in Chinatown, named for Hendrick Doyer, a Dutch immigrant who owned a brewery there in the 1800s.

 By the late 1800s, Doyers Street and the surrounding area were rapidly turning into an enclave of Chinese immigrants.